OndreVo/BoardPhotosRecognition/README.md

-# BoardPhotosRecognition
+# Board Photos Recognition
-Simple utility to recognize photos of whiteboard and other photos and move them to appropriate folder
+Simple utility which runs through folder of photos and recognize photos of whiteboard and move them to appropriate folder.

+Mainly for personal use and as a test of FastAI ML library.